noteflakes/ripple/README.markdown

 This configuration file specifies that the oboe1 and violino1 parts take their music from the soprano part, oboe2 and violino2 from the alto part, and the viola from the tenore part.

+In addition, default settings can be stored in a <code>_ripple.yml</code> file, which can be used for setting for example the editor's name or the copyright notice.

+Ripple also currently includes the following default settings for several voice types and instruments:

+1. Clef - the clef is automatically inserted by Ripple unless it is set to <code>none</code>.
+2. AutoBeam:false/true (default is true) - this setting is can be used in order to insert a <code>\autoBeamOff</code> macro in vocal parts.

+## Overriding default settings

+The settings used by Ripple to process the source files are merged from the different settings files (ripple/lib/defaults.yml, _ripple.yml, _work.yml, _movement.yml) and can further be overriden by supplying an --opt option to the command-line tool.

+    ripple BWV17 --opt "editor:Someone else but me"

+# Auto-regeneration mode

+Ripple can be put into auto-regeneration mode, in which it watches the source directory and process the specified files each time a file is saved in that directory.
+To use ripple in auto-regenration mode, add <code>auto:true</code> to your <code>_ripple.yml</code> file, or specify the --auto option for the command-line tool.

+    ripple BWV17 --auto